 - Manufactured explicitly for cold brewing

 - Proprietary roast blend

-- Both whole bean & coarse grind available
+- Both whole bean & coarse grind are available

 I experienced Cold Brew Lab Organic Coarse Ground Coffee as a well-rounded, smooth, low-acid, full-bodied flavor coffee.